AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 Prey animals attempt to flee from hunting predators.

-Predators will abandon pursuit if they cannot catch prey within a certain time.
+Predators will abandon the pursuit if they cannot catch prey within a certain amount of time.

 **Controlled by**